 Studio photographers will appreciate that the Panasonic G9 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the KP has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the KP from Pentax.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Pentax KP Manual.
+Further information on the features and operation of the G9 and KP can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Pentax KP Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.